 - Students testing at Cincinnati State (Clifton or Middletown Campuses) are required to bring a photo ID with them to be eligible to take the placement test.

-Notice of AdmissionUpon receipt of your online CCP application, the completed CCP Authorization Worksheet and your high school transcripts, you will be notified of acceptance to the CCP Program via email.
-The email contains information regarding Orientation requirements for CCP students.
+After Cincinnati State receives your online CCP application, the completed CCP Authorization electric form, and your high school transcripts, you will be notified via email of acceptance to the CCP Program.
+The email message contains information regarding Orientation requirements for CCP students.

-REMINDER: If you have not provided placement test scores, you will be required to take the Accuplacer test to determine eligibility to participate.
+REMINDER: If you have not provided placement test scores, you may be required to take the Accuplacer test to determine eligibility to participate.

-For optimal course selection and registration, it is strongly recommended prospective CCP students submit the online CCP Application, and required documentation by the timeline outlined below:
+For optimal course selection and registration, prospective CCP students are encouraged to submit the online CCP Application and other required documentation by the timeline outlined below:

 - For Summer registration: Submit all materials by March 1

 - For Fall registration: Submit all materials by May 1

 - For Spring registration: Submit all materials by November 1

 NOTE: These are suggested timelines, not deadlines.
 Cincinnati State’s CCP Program has rolling admissions.
 Private and Home schooled student should refer to the Ohio Department of Higher Education website regarding other deadlines that could affect funding opportunities.

 Although Cincinnati State has flexible admission deadlines, your high school may have strict deadlines.
 You are responsible for meeting any deadlines imposed by your high school that affect your eligibility to participate in the CCP program.